bsyh/hexapod-raspberryPi-unfished/README.md

 hexapod raspberryPi

-This is a Hexapod raspberry Pi B4 project, originated with 7697 control board by `SmallpTsai`.
+This is a Hexapod raspberry Pi B4 project, originated by `SmallpTsai`.
-`SmallpTsai` designed the mechanism and drivered it via 7697.
+`SmallpTsai` designed the hexapod mechanism and drivered it via 7697.
 In this project we will subtitude 7697 by a Raspberry Pi 4B.

 See demo video: https://youtu.be/NJ7DdDEcq3U & https://youtu.be/To2Y6Mhu-CE to get the idea.